 This week’s course excerpt shows how this moment in history both created and countered the idea that abortion is “good” for Black women.
 Today, as a result, abortion advocates are inadvertently exposing the eugenic root system, and the pro-life movement is shifting to more fully recognize the truth about abortion’s devastation in the Black community.

 Get the rest of the story!

 If you'd like to dig deeper into where we've been, how we got here, and where we're headed, but aren't sure online learning is right for you or your group, we can help!
-Enroll for FREE in our 10-minute introductory course to see for yourself how our Rise Up in the Truth curriculum helps Christians build the historical, philosophical, and biblical foundation that's necessary to effectively engage the culture and defend human rights.
+Enroll for FREE in our 10-minute introductory course to see for yourself how our Foundations pro-life curriculum helps Christians build the historical, philosophical, and biblical foundation that's necessary to effectively engage the culture and defend human rights.
 Visit our FAQ page to learn more and contact us with any questions you have.